tshatrov/ichiran/README.md

 docker build --tag ichiran .
 ```

-It will take a bit long, but should run without any errors.
+It might take a bit long, but should run without any errors.
+Alternatively, you can download my build (it was uploaded to potentially save time for people so they can skip building, but the image turned out to be pretty big so it is only worth it to go with this option if you have a fast connection); in that case you can skip the above step and substitute the image in the below commands from `ichiran` to `edvtaz/ichiran:latest` to get the same results.
 To verify that everything went well you can run the following, which should result in the same as below:

 ```
-$ docker run -it --rm --name ichiran ichiran /bin/bash -c "service postgresql start && sbcl --non-interactive --eval '(ql:quickload :ichiran)' --eval '(ichiran/test:run-all-tests)
+$ docker run -it --rm --name ir ichiran /bin/bash -c "service postgresql start && sbcl --non-interactive --eval '(ql:quickload :ichiran)' --eval '(ichiran/test:run-all-tests)'"
-'"
  * Starting PostgreSQL 14 database server           [ OK ]
 This is SBCL 2.2.11, an implementation of ANSI Common Lisp [...]